iRon7/Create-Batch/README.md

 ```PowerShell
 Get-Process |Create-Batch -Size 100 |Set-Content .\Process.txt
 ```
- Note this appears (for yet unknown reason) to be faster then just
+ Note this appears (for yet unknown reason) to be faster than just
 `Get-Process |Set-Content .\Process.txt`
 See: https://github.com/PowerShell/PowerShell/issues/18070